QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/topics/users.md

 * XACML

 ➡️ Tell users when they are not allowed to access something, or when it is monitored, and when it can lead to prosecution.

+TLDR

+* 2FA for admins
+* Disable default accounts/change default usernames
+* Integration with AD can make it easier
 </div><div>

 IAM